yanicky/pirl-php-api/README.md

 Feel free to add pull requests or fork it for your own usage.

-The library under the hood has been forked from PhatBlinkie(https://github.com/phatblinkie/pirl-php-api), Thank's.
+The library under the hood has been forked from PhatBlinkie(https://github.com/phatblinkie/pirl-php-api), Thanks.